urlennia/URDC/README.md

 For those looking to integrate with the token in their own apps or smart contracts, we have included the relevant contract ABI and details below.

 <br><br>
-How to Add UR Token to MetaMask:
+How to Add URDC Token to MetaMask:

-To add the UR Token to MetaMask, use the following information:
+To add your purchased URDC to MetaMask wallet, use the following information:

+Network: Polygon

-Token Contract Address: 0x554993f21376e2bedbe81340ee43a1f2f37f9662
+Token Contract Address: 0x8a5183837ff197ee16B034367a9f2A081DFf4f79

-Token Symbol: UR
+Token Symbol: URDC

 Decimals: 18